Employment

 Founded in 1962 by the Handmaids of the Sacred Heart of Jesus, Seisen International School offers a well respected programme including a co-ed Montessori PYP Kindergarten and an all-girls environment from Grades 1 to 12 featuring IBPYP, IBMYP and IBDP.

 Our educational philosophy of love and service is guided by the teachings of the Handmaids and of their Foundress, St Raphaela Mary.
-A professional, international staff of 99 teachers from 25 countries provides a safe and challenging CIS/NEASC accredited education for our students.
+A professional, international staff provides a safe and challenging CIS/NEASC accredited education for our students.
 There are many opportunities to contribute to our award-winning arts program and competitive sports teams.

 Employment Contact